 For online promotion and linking, full URLs should be used.

 Use we wherever possible to keep the tone conversational.
 The fixed elements of the web page, such as the header, will give the reassurance or confirmation that ‘we’ refers to Nottinghamshire County Council.
-As One Council we shouldn’t refer to departments or teams in content unless it is vital to the customer for the information they’re reading or for them to access the service.
+We shouldn’t refer to departments or teams in content unless it is vital to the customer for the information they’re reading or for them to access the service.

 Words to avoid